FOREX-Trump failure on healthcare sends dollar to 10-month low

 By Patrick Graham

-LONDON, July 18 (Reuters) - The U.S. dollar sank to a 10-month low against a basket of major currencies on Tuesday, as the collapse of President Donald Trump's latest healthcare bill eroded confidence in his ability to legislate to boost growth.
+LONDON, July 18 (Reuters) - The U.S. dollar sank to a 10-month low against a basket of major currencies on Tuesday, hit by the latest collapse of President Donald Trump's efforts to deliver a new healthcare bill in a market deeply worried by the pace of U.S. growth.

-The Australian dollar was by far the biggest beneficiary, jumping 1.8 percent to more than two-year highs after minutes from a Reserve Bank policy meeting showed it turning more upbeat on the economy.
+The Australian dollar was by far the biggest beneficiary of another slide for the greenback, jumping 1.5 percent to more than two-year highs after minutes from the Reserve Bank's last policy meeting showed it turning more upbeat on the economy.

-In four weeks dominated by doubts over the Federal Reserve's ability to raise interest rates further, and signs that other major central banks are finally turning more hawkish, the dollar is now down more than 3 percent.
+In four weeks dominated by expectations that by doubts over the Federal Reserve's ability to raise interest rates further, and signs that other major central banks are finally turning more hawkish, the dollar is now down more than 3 percent.

-"Clearly anything that comes along at the moment just corroborates the market's negative attitude to the dollar," said Neil Mellor, senior FX strategist with Bank of New York Mellon in London.
+"Clearly anything that comes along at the moment just corroborates the market's negative attitude o the dollar," said Neil Mellor, senior FX strategist with Bank of New York Mellon in London.

 "There's just not enough inflation at the moment.
 And anything like this (defeat for Trump) is liable to push it lower."